reban87/RAG-with-Langchain-Pinecone/README.md

 # Recruitment Bot

 ## Description
-This project is a Retrieval-Augmented Generation (RAG) system designed to interpret health care insurance data.
-It uses advanced natural language processing techniques to answer queries based on ingested documents, providing accurate and context-aware responses to health insurance-related questions.
+This project is a Retrieval-Augmented Generation (RAG) system designed for recruitment.
+It uses advanced natural language processing techniques to answer queries based on ingested documents, providing accurate and context-aware responses based upon resumes.

 ## Features
 - Document ingestion and processing (PDF support)